Search

 Under the Scotland wide parking legislation, councils can enforce a ban on pavement, double and dropped kerb parking.

-Pavement parking can cause obstruction, damage surfaces and create trip hazards.
+Pavement parking can block pedestrians, damage surfaces and create trip hazards.
 These measures improve safety and accessibility for all road users.
 Find out more about the issues caused by pavement parking

 View parking privacy notices.